Chapter 1: The Viability Mindset and Core Principles

 Pricing Experiments

-• Van Westendorp Survey: Ask "At what price would this be too expensive?" directly.
+- Van Westendorp Survey: Ask "At what price would this be too expensive?" directly.
+This triangulates an acceptable price range and an optimal price point.
+Run it with 30-50 members of your target segment.

-• Painted Door Tests: Put a "Buy Now" button on a landing page and see if people click (even if the product isn't ready).
+- Painted Door Tests: Put a "Buy Now" button on a landing page and see if people click (even if the product isn't ready).
+A/B test different price points.
+Use the Smoke Test tool to design these.

-• Pre-Orders: The ultimate validation.
+- Pre-Orders: The ultimate validation.
 Cash in bank beats a thousand "I would buy that" promises.
+Even a small number of pre-orders proves willingness to pay at a specific price point.

 Cost Experiments

-• API Stress Tests: Calculate the real cost of AI tokens at scale (it's always higher than you think).
+- API Stress Tests: Calculate the real cost of AI tokens at scale (it's always higher than you think).
+Build a representative prompt chain and run it 1,000 times to get actual cost-per-interaction data.

-• Support Burden: Measure how many support tickets a typical user generates.
+- Support Burden: Measure how many support tickets a typical user generates.
+Each ticket costs $5-15 to resolve.
+Early products generate 3-5x more support than mature ones.

 Your Mental Model Toolkit